Those who are part of the post-millennial generation, Gen Z, spend all of their time online.

 5. Double Down on Communication Efforts to Accelerate Adoption

-Leading tech association CompTIA shared survey results showing 40% of baby boomers want existing technology at their organization to become more user-friendly.
+Leading tech association CompTIA shared survey results showing that 40% of baby boomers want existing technology at their organization to become more user-friendly.

 This data harkens back to Sousa’s point mentioned earlier.
 The tools in place today could function as they need to, designed to perfection from an engineer's perspective.
-And yet, some in the workforce can’t or won’t use it because they don’t know how.
+And yet, some in the workforce can’t or won’t use it because they don’t know-how.

 This is where clear communication plays its most pivotal role.

-Clear communication will help employees of any age develop a better understanding of not only IT’s intentions to support and rollout new tools, but also how to utilize them.
+Clear communication will help employees of any age develop a better understanding of not only IT’s intentions to support and roll out new tools, but also how to utilize them.

 “Do not just drop the latest tools in the hands of employees and expect efficacy,” writes Richard Bailey, who served as president of Americas and later chief transformation officer at HP, in Fast Company.
 “Help your workers develop the critical skills needed for successful cross-generational collaboration in this ever-evolving world.
-Develop trainings that are bespoke to your company’s needs, and inclusive of one generation to the next.”
+Develop training that are bespoke to your company’s needs, and inclusive of one generation to the next.”

 By taking users’ feedback and looking at support trends, IT should offer training sessions virtually, in person, and on-demand to give employees additional ways to connect with the department.
 Other tools, like a knowledge base, can also help users self-diagnose or troubleshoot common problems with the technology they use at work.